MarcBlackmer/Chores_app/README.md

 ## Running the app for testing
 ### Stand up the test database
-1. Start PostgreSQL: 'pg_ctl -D /usr/local/var/postgres start'
+1. Start PostgreSQL: `pg_ctl -D /usr/local/var/postgres start`
-2. Create the test database: 'createdb chores_test' If you use a different database name in the .env file, use that name here instead of 'chores_test'.
+2. Create the test database: `createdb chores_test` If you use a different database name in the .env file, use that name here instead of 'chores_test'.
-3. Use the SQL script to import the test data: 'psql chores_test < test_db.sql'
+3. Use the SQL script to import the test data: `psql chores_test < test_db.sql`

 You can always start over by deleting the database with 'deletedb chores_test' and then repeating steps 2 and 3.

 ### Start the app
-1. Create a Python virtual environment: 'python3 -m virtualenv env'
+1. Create a Python virtual environment: `python3 -m virtualenv env`
-2. Activate the virtual environment: 'source env/bin/activate'
+2. Activate the virtual environment: `source env/bin/activate`
-3. Install the required Python modules (first run only): 'pip3 install -r requirements.txt'
+3. Install the required Python modules (first run only): `pip3 install -r requirements.txt`
-4. Start Flask: 'flask run'
+4. Start Flask: `flask run`

 The app will be available on http://localhost using the port you specify in the .flaskenv file.
 My instance is set up on port 5150, so the URL is http://localhost:5150.
 This port value is set in the .flaskenv file.